Mona Golabek: Biography

 Golabek was born in Los Angeles, California, and was taught piano largely by her mother, who had in turn learned to play from her own mother (Mona's grandmother) Malka Jura.
-When asked in an interview whether she had had other piano teachers aside from her mother, Mona answered: "I studied with several outstanding pianists: Leon Fleisher, Reginald Stewart, and Joanna Graudan.
+When asked in an interview whether she had had other piano teachers aside from her mother, Mona answered: "I studied with several outstanding pianists: Leon Fleisher, Reginald Stewart, Sergio Calligaris, and Joanna Graudan.
 But my mother was my true teacher and inspiration".

 Mona won the Young Concert Artists International Auditions in 1972, which led to her New York City recital debut at Hunter College.
 Afterward, she continued to study piano privately in Rome and London.
 In 1980, she won an Avery Fisher Career Grant.

 She has since appeared in concert with major orchestras and conductors around the world and in recitals at the Hollywood Bowl, the Kennedy Center, and the Royal Festival Hall.
 She has one Grammy nomination and she was the subject of the PBS documentaries More Than the Music, winner of the Grand Prize in the 1985 WorldFest-Houston International Film Festival.
 Concerto for Mona by William Kraft was dedicated to her.

 In 1992 Golabek and her sister Renee Golabek-Kaye, also a pianist, organized a performance and recording of Camille Saint-Saëns's The Carnival of the Animals.
 The performance included the reading of Ogden Nash's well known verses on animals with Saint-Saëns's music played underneath.
 The verses were read by 14 well-known actors, including Ted Danson, Audrey Hepburn, James Earl Jones, Walter Matthau, William Shatner, Jaclyn Smith, Lily Tomlin, Betty White, Joan Rivers, Charlton Heston, and Dudley Moore.
 Proceeds from the recording were given to charities that help animals, such as the American Society for the Prevention of Cruelty to Animals.
 Mona and Renee also performed as a piano duo on a recording that features Ravel's Mother Goose Suite with narrator, actress Meryl Streep, the Poulenc Two Piano Concerto, and Poulenc's Babar the Elephant, with the New Zealand Symphony Orchestra conducted by JoAnn Falletta.